Fiori-Tracker/fioritracker.github.io/docs/tracked/SPS03/cat-apps-tobe.md

-# Content type: Catalogs linked to Apps (To-be)
+# Content type: Catalogs linked to Apps (Specification)

-For each Catalog, you can list the [To-be](../../specification-records.md) applications included in it.
+For each Catalog, you can list the [Specification](../../specification-records.md) applications included in it.

 [![](res/app-cats-tobe.png)](res/app-cats-tobe.png)